 When a UE initially registers in the IMS, a S-CSCF shall be assigned to serve the UE.
 S-CSCF assignment is performed by the I-CSCF, but the S-CSCF selection policy of the I-CSCF mainly depends on the capabilities, topological information and the availability of the S-CSCF (See TS 23.228 [3] for details).
 The I-CSCF does not have Load Balancing information related to the S-CSCFs, which may result in a bad distribution of the load between the S-CSCF of an IMS network.

 When a UE re-registers, the S-CSCF, which was assigned at initial registration, may no longer be the optimal choice with regard to load balance and/or availability of alternative S-CSCFs.
 S-CSCF re-selection may not be done during re-registration, which may lead to sub-optimal S-CSCF allocations for a long time period.

+For incoming SIP requests other than SIP REGISTER, the choice for an S-CSCF that shall handle this requests is based on the S-CSCF that is selected during registration, for those cases where registration is applicable.
+For cases where registration is not applicable (such as IMS as “transit” network, and peering based business trunking), the S-CSCF (or Transit Function) selection is based on pre-configured static information e.g. information stored in an HSS.
+This static information may not always be the optimal choice.

 4.2.1.4 Analysis of SLF Load Balancing